 Bedias VFD Fundraiser Oct.
 16

 Have you and your family received the COVID inoculation?
-Please consider doing this for yourself, do this for your family, do this for your neighbor and do this for your community.
+Please consider doing this for yourself, for your family, for your neighbor and your community.

 What have you and your family missed or forgone in the last 18 months?
-Officially Grimes County has lost the lives of at least 92 people and about 90 more of our neighbors have been reported as contracting COVID (4,959 total) since we last published the column.
+Officially Grimes County has lost the lives of at least 97 people, and about 64 more of our neighbors have been reported as contracting COVID (5,023 total) since we last published the column.

+We are looking forward to the Bedias Volunteer Fire Department’s annual October fundraiser next Saturday, Oct.
+16. Like last year, the main event will be a raffle for a small herd of cattle valued at $11,500.
+Tickets are $50 each.
+Please go to www.Facebook. com/BediasFire, or call Kari Covington, 936-727-9406 for more information.
+The BVFD will also feature a 4 p.m. fish fry and several other interesting items are set for the 8 p.m. raffle event, which will be on Facebook live.
+We greatly anticipate seeing how the event will shine this time around.

+The Bedias Civic Center will host “Kat’s Krazy Carnival & Trunk or Treat” celebration, Saturday, Oct.
+23, 6 p.m. to 9 p.m.
+Contact Tracy Reeves or Mayor Gwen Boullion with any questions.

 Please offer your support and comfort to your friends and neighbors, and to the wider Bedias community in these challenging times.
 And please look for ways we can work together in a safer, more responsible manner so that these next few months do not look so much like the preceding months and that next year will be our bright and shinning future we have come to hope for and expect.

-If you have questions about Darrell Hall roadway issues, and especially in Grimes County, please visit our Facebook Page, www.FixOurDarrellHall-Road@Facebook.com, and share your comments, concerns, and suggestions.
+If you have questions about Darrell Hall roadway issues, and especially in Grimes County, please visit our Facebook Page, www.
+FixOurDarrellHallRoad @Facebook.com, and share your comments, concerns, and suggestions.

 Another useful tool is the bimonthly Bedias Community Newsletter (the current issue is October/November), which goes to every postal address in the Bedias ZIP code, for more information contact Mackie Bobo-White, mackiebobo44@gmail.com.
 If you would like to contribute to the publishing of the newsletter, please send a donation to Sue Ellen Koop, Treasurer, 24954 CR 137, Bedias, TX 77831.
 Make checks out to the Bedias Newsletter.
 Any donation would be appreciated, no matter how small.